 Reflective window glazing is commonly used in hot climates where solar heat gain control is critical.
 However, the reduced cooling energy demands they achieve can be offset by the resulting need for additional electrical lighting, so reflective glass is mostly used just for special applications.

 Spectrally Selective Window Glazing or Glass

-Spectrally selective coatings are optically designed to reflect particular wavelengths but remain transparent to others.
+Specially selective coatings are optically designed to reflect particular wavelengths but remain transparent to others.
 Such coatings are commonly used to reflect the infrared (heat) portion of the solar spectrum while admitting a higher portion of visible light.
 They help create a window with a low U-factor and solar heat gain coefficient but a high visible transmittance.

-Spectrally selective coatings can be applied on various types of tinted glass to produce "customized" glazing systems capable of either increasing or decreasing solar gains according to the aesthetic and climatic effects desired.
+Specially selective coatings can be applied on various types of tinted glass to produce "customized" glazing systems capable of either increasing or decreasing solar gains according to the aesthetic and climatic effects desired.